64% of employees are hiding something at work, study says

 (NewsNation) — From a young age, most people are encouraged to “just be yourself.”
 However, it’s not that easy, especially in the workplace.

-According to a new study by JobSage, 64% of American workers are hiding something from their employer.
+According to a new study by JobSage, 64% of American workers hide something from their employer.
 The poll consisted of more than 1,900 workers, and 37% of employees say they hide political views.

 Roughly 36% of employees hide information about their families, but over half say that not being authentic impacted their mental health.

-More than 3 in 5 say that after being authentic they were treated differently at work, most often treated unkindly or ignored.
+More than 3 in 5 say that they were treated differently at work after being authentic, most often treated unkindly or ignored.

 Why are we hiding?